 7. Hand-Built Outdoor Furniture: 20 Step-by-Step Projects Anyone Can Build by Katie Jackson and Ellen Blackmar

-I guess what a lot of these project/case study type books all have in common is stunning photography.
+I guess what a lot of these project/case study type books all have in common is the stunning photography.

 Don’t get me wrong, they’re all a great read too, they wouldn’t have made our list if at least one of us hadn't read them cover to cover (the sign of a good book) but the photography is often what first grabs the attention…

 Digging summed up this book in their review as follows:

 Will inspire you to break out the miter saw, drill, and sander.
 With an appealing mix of contemporary and traditional-style projects.